-No – You will not get high from Hemp Extract.
+No – You will not get high from hemp extract oil with CBD.

 Scientifically, industrial Hemp and Cannabis are the same plants, with a genus and species name of Cannabis Sativa.
 They have a drastically different genetic profile though.
 Industrial Hemp is always a strain of Cannabis sativa, while cannabis can be Cannabis sativa, Cannabis indica, or Cannabis ruderalis.
 The major difference is how industrial hemp has been bred compared to a marijuana form of Cannabis sativa.
 Typically speaking, industrial hemp is very fibrous, with long strong stalks, and barely has any flowering buds, while a marijuana strain of Cannabis sativa will be smaller, bushier, and full of flowering buds.
 However, newer industrial hemp varieties in the USA are being bred to have more flowers and higher yields of cannabinoids and terpenes, such as our Colorado hemp we’re now using!